 For the fastest turnaround time possible, we recommend shipping with a service that offers early morning delivery times so it can go straight to processing when our lab opens!
 To place a rush order, just select "RUSH" on the Turnaround Time menu when you're adding film to your cart.

 Unfortunately, not yet!
 We hope to offer this service in the future.
 We can cross-process E-6 in C-41 chemistry.
 We can also scan transparencies, mounted or unmounted, that are already developed.

-Drop us a line via email at firstname.lastname@example.org if you’d like to know more about bulk pricing.
+Yes, we can often accomodate bulk pricing on orders over 50 rolls.
+Drop us a line via email at firstname.lastname@example.org if you’d like to know more.